 Enjoy the dip as is or garnish with some vegan Parmesan cheese (or our pumpkin seed Parmesan for an oil-free version), crushed red pepper flakes, more chopped dill and/or paprika.

-This dip is perfect with some toasted gluten-free, vegan bread.
-I used the Schar brand baguette in the photos.
+This dip is perfect with some toasted bread.
+I used the Schar brand gluten-free baguette in the photos.

-It's also delicious with tortilla chips, gluten-free crackers or gluten-free pita chips.
+It's also delicious with tortilla chips, crackers or pita chips.

 You can also serve it as part of a veggie platter with your favorite veggies such as carrots, celery, sweet bell peppers, cucumbers, zucchini, broccoli and more.